Gemstone Spotlight: Peridot

 Origins and Gemology

 Peridot is the gem-quality variety of olivine, a mineral forged not in the Earth’s crust, like most gemstones, but deep within its mantle.
-Alongside diamond, it is one of the only two gems born of molten rock from our planet’s fiery heart, carried to the surface through volcanic eruptions and tectonic upheavals.
-In rare instances, peridot arrives to us not from this world, but from the stars—encased in ancient meteorites that fell from the heavens.
+Alongside diamond, it is one of the only two gems born of molten rock from our planet’s fiery heart, carried to the surface through volcanic eruptions and earthquakes.
+In rare instances, peridot arrives to us not from this world, but from the stars; encased in ancient meteorites that fell from the cosmos.

 Slice of meteorite containing traces of the mineral olivine.
 Peridot is the gemstone quality form of olivine.
 Photo credit: Michelle Pajak-Reynolds